 This answer is completely based on your profile and teaching experience.
-If you have previous teaching experience you can tell with different job roles and responsibility.
+If you have previous teaching experience you can tell with different job roles and responsibilities.
 If you are fresher, you can sound positive by saying I was enraged in tuitions from my college days and use to mentor younger at schools and colleges.

 This has been a guide to List Of ESL Interview Questions and Answers.
 Here we have listed the best 13 interview sets of questions so that the candidate can crackdown these ESL Interview Questions easily.
 You may also look at the following articles to learn more –